tldr-pages/tldr/pages/osx/uname.md

 # uname

 > Print details about the current machine and the operating system running on it.
-> Note: for additional information about the operating system, try the `sw_vers` command.
+> NOTE: for additional information about the operating system, try the `sw_vers` command.
 > More information: <https://ss64.com/osx/uname.html>.

 - Print kernel name: